fedosejev/react.tips/data/how-to-handle-errors-in-react-16/content.md

   <figcaption class="figure-caption">Figure 3.
 Our application renders payment method error message.</figcaption>
 </figure>

-This scenario will clerly demonstrate how a business can make more money by handling errors in React 16.
+This scenario will clearly demonstrate how a business can make more money by handling errors in React 16.

 Let's take a look at how our application will be structured.
 The task of architecting a React application starts with three questions:
 1. What components we need to build?